hrachovcovat/english/03_aboutness/index.md

 # Tereza Hrachovcová
 ## About me
 Hey, I am Tereza
-Single sentence about me as a designer
+Single sentence about me as a designer??????
 ## My story
-Photo of me?
+Photo of me?????

 In my whole life I have never been really sure about my future.
 The first notification came when I had to decide what high school I want to study.
 I don't remember the exact decision but
 I have always been the person who is staying beyond the camera, not in the viewfinder.
 So I decided to study a photography and it was a good choice because I fell in love with analog photography.